4ngryR4v3n/configs/README.md

 ## Usage (standalone)

-Use this if you want to only add the backup functionality.
+Use this if you want to only add the backup functionality (be sure to replace all instances of "USER" with your username).

 ```
 sudo cp $home/$cfgdir/services/cfgbackup.service /etc/systemd/system/cfgbackup.service